People don’t pay much attention to ads (or so they say), and who can blame them?

 The bright, high contrast colors are eye-catching and clearly legible.
 At a glance, you’re able to understand what this company is offering and how quickly you can expect it.
 I have no idea if it works, but for 60-seconds and for free, I’m willing to check it out!

 Moz uses 17 words on its LinkedIn ad.
 The brand knows its LinkedIn audience is full of professionals skimming the page, looking for quick ideas to improve their business.
 As with the Google ad we looked at above, the Moz brand is well-known, so all they need to do is establish what they’re offering clearly and concisely and let the word “Free” do the rest.

-8 display ad copy best practices
+8 best practices for writing display ad copy

 While the average reader is a tried and true skimmer, they’ll always pay attention to word choice.
 Forcing keywords into unintelligible sentences or creating ads that differ from your typical brand look and feel are major no-nos.

 Not to mention, this can decrease your return on investment (ROI) or harm your brand’s reputation.
 Utilize the following best practices so you can craft digital copy that captivates your readers without annoying them: